 The absorption cross-sections are however integrated over the momenta of the final electrons as

-Note that the non-magnetic parts of the integrated cross-sections, $\sigma^0_{S,A}$, also follow the same equations.
+Note that the non-magnetic parts of the integrated cross-sections, $\sigma^0_{S,A}$, are also integrated the same way.

-Figures \ref{TCrScMg} and ~\ref{TCrAbMg} show $\Delta \sigma_S / \sigma_S^0$ with $|\vk_i| = \epsi_{\nu}$ and $\Delta \sigma_A /\sigma_A^0$ with $|\vk_f| = \epsi_{\nu}$ as functions of $\theta_f$ and $\theta_i$, respectively, for various matter densities in the interval, $\rho_0 \le \rho_B \le 5 \rho_0$.
-We plot the calculated results for matter without Lambdas (upper panels) and with Lambdas (lower panels) at $T = 20$ MeV (left panels) and $T = 40$ MeV (right panels).
-Similar to the differential cross-sections, the magnetic field enhances the neutrino integrated scattering cross-sections and suppresses the integrated absorption cross-sections in the arctic direction parallel to the magnetic field ${\bm B}$.
+Figures \ref{TCrScMg} and ~\ref{TCrAbMg} show $\Delta \sigma_S / \sigma_S^0$ with $|\vk_i| = \epsi_{\nu}$ and $\Delta \sigma_A /\sigma_A^0$ with $|\vk_f| = \epsi_{\nu}$ as functions of $\theta_f$ and $\theta_i$, respectively, for matter densities, $\rho_0 \le \rho_B \le 5 \rho_0$.
+We plot results for matter without $\Lambda$s (upper panels) and with $\Lambda$s (lower panels) at $T = 20$ MeV (left panels) and $T = 40$ MeV (right panels).
+Similar to the differential cross-sections, the magnetic field enhances the integrated scattering cross-sections and suppresses the integrated absorption cross-sections in the arctic direction parallel to the magnetic field ${\bm B}$.
 The magnetic field has an opposite effect in the anti-parallel antarctic direction.
-This increases the neutrino emission in the arctic direction and decreases it in the antarctic direction.
+Therefore, we may conclude that a magnetic field increases the neutrino emission in the arctic direction and decreases it in the antarctic direction.

-In Fig.~\ref{TScPT1}, we show each contribution to the scattering cross-sections from the constituent particles of matter without Lambdas (upper panels) and with Lambdas (lower panels) at the densities of $\rho_B = 3\rho_0$ (left panels) and $\rho_B = 5 \rho_0$ (right panels).
-The contribution from the protons is opposite to those from electrons, neutrons and Lambdas because of the different signs of the magnetic moments.
+In Fig.~\ref{TScPT1}, we show the contribution of each constituent particle to the scattering cross-sections without $\Lambda$s (upper panels) and with $\Lambda$s (lower panels) at $\rho_B = 3\rho_0$ (left panels) and $\rho_B = 5 \rho_0$ (right panels).
+Only the contribution from the protons is opposite to those from electrons, neutrons and $\Lambda$s because of the different signs of the magnetic moments.
 These contributions tend to cancel to each other, and the magnetic parts of the scattering cross-sections become slightly smaller.
-However, when one allows Lambdas to appear in the system, the proton fraction decreases and in this case the cancellation is not as large as the case without Lambdas (see Fig.~\ref{EOSf}).
+However, when one allows $\Lambda$s to appear in the system, the proton fraction decreases and in this case the cancellation is not as large as the case without $\Lambda$s (see Fig.~\ref{EOSf}).

-The solid and dashed lines in Fig.~\ref{TAbPT} show the contributions from the $n \rightarrow p$ and $\Lambda \rightarrow p$ neutrino absorption processes, respectively.
+Solid and dashed lines in Fig.~\ref{TAbPT} show the contributions from the $n \rightarrow p$ and $\Lambda \rightarrow p$ neutrino absorption processes, respectively.
 Upper and lower panels exhibit the results at $\rho_B = 3\rho_0$ and $\rho_B = 5 \rho_0$, respectively.
 Results in the left and right panels are divided by the non-magnetic parts of the integrated cross-sections and their respective non-magnetic contributions.